ibmjstart/bluemix-wordpress/README.md

     *  For more info on the Cloud Foundry command-line interface, see [Start coding with Cloud Foundry command line interface](https://www.ng.bluemix.net/docs/starters/install_cli.html)

-~~Note: The default composer config from this repository will install the latest WordPress package each time the application is staged.
-If you would like to avoid unexpected upgrades, please change the following line in composer.json in order to lock into a specific version or version range:~~
+Note: The default composer config from this repository will install the latest stable WordPress package, each time the application is staged.
+If you would like to avoid unexpected upgrades, please change the following line in composer.json in order to lock into a specific version or version range:
-Note: The default composer config from this repository will install version 4.3.* of WordPress.
-If you would like to use any other versions, please change the following line in composer.json:

 ```
-"johnpbloch/wordpress"                        : "4.3.*",
+"johnpbloch/wordpress"                        : "*",
 ```

 After each update to WordPress core, you may need to apply the changes to the database.